HadrienGardeur/audiobook-manifest/README.md

 ## Introduction

-Unlike ebooks, there is no single dominant format for audiobooks or even a real attempt to standardize them.
+There is no single dominant format for audiobooks and so far IDPF/W3C hasn't shown any particular interest in them.

-The goal of this document is to provide an audiobook profile for the [Readium Web Publication Manifest] (https://github.com/readium/webpub-manifest) that will cover the following requirements:
+The goal of this document is to provide an audiobook profile for the [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest) that will cover the following requirements:

 - provide metadata
 - list the different components of an audiobook